 Narrow target audience

 Of course you’d focus on the people who are most likely to buy it – small business owners without that capability in-house.
 Welders, human resource executives, or engineers who aren’t self-employed don’t need or want it, so why waste your time trying to get your book in front of them?

-Fact is, the more specific you can get about your audience, the more likely you are to sell more books because you’ll be going after only the right people.
+The more specific you can get about your audience, the more likely you are to sell more books because you’ll be going after only the right people.
 It keeps you from wasting your time while it helps you make the right marketing decisions.The more specific you can get about your audience, the more likely you are to sell more books because you'll be going after only the right people.Click to tweet

 To get your book discovered, you want to know your specific target audience’s:

 - Psychographics (life stage, lifestyle, culture, religion, etc.)